 Field Day will again be at the Richardson Emergency Operations Center (EOC) (Plano Rd & Lookout – see map).
 There’s just too many reasons to have it here (namely lots of parking and air conditioning – it is June in Texas after all).
-We considered a park setting but we just don’t have all the shelters and tables and chairs and stuff that we need to make that work.
-I know it’s not a “traditional Field Day” if we are not in a field, but there’s a reason that the rules have a specific operator class (F) for Emergency Operations Centers – the rules encourage us to be familiar with that facility in case we need to use it for real!
+Field Day is basically a nationwide Emergency Preparedness exercise, so some think it’s not a “traditional Field Day” if we are not in a field, but there’s a reason that the rules have a specific operator class (F) for Emergency Operations Centers – the rules encourage us to be familiar with that facility in case we need to use it for real!

-Set up will start at 10am and we should have one station ready to go on the air in about 30 minutes.
+Set up will start at 9am and we should have one station ready to go on the air about 11am.
 Field Day rules allow a “Get On The Air” (GOTA) station to operate as soon as it is ready, up until the formal start of Field Day (1pm CDST), so that’s roughly 2+ hours for GOTA, which is targeted towards new hams.
-In our case, we are going to use it for our Learn CW group to make some slow speed QSOs.
-It’s a fairly easy exchange so it should be perfect on-the-air experience, and hopefully we will be able to find lots of loggers that want to help the Learn CW Ops to copy and log.
 GOTA stations can use their own callsigns too, so they don’t have to learn to send a different callsign.
-We can also use the GOTA station for new Technicians to experience HF for maybe the first time.
+We will use the GOTA station for Technicians to experience HF for maybe the first time.

 When Field Day starts at 1pm, we should have 3 stations on the air: CW (de NN5T), FT-8 (de N5SKT), and SSB.
 Each of the stations will have opportunity for multiple operators, as well as loggers.
 If you want to operate, just show up and we will fit you in.
 You can try your hand at multiple modes if you want.
 We will have multiple bands just like last year (40M, 20M, 15/10M, and 6M), but only one station per band so we don’t have to deal with antenna conflicts and interference.
 We will operate pretty much up to 8:30-9pm, or when we run out of operators.